jonmikeli/azureiotdevicesimulator5-dps/README.md

  - Messages

 ## Upcoming features
-- adding IoT Plug and Play capabilities may be interesting.
+- adding IoT Plug and Play (DTDL v2)?
-- tools to create PKIs.
+- tools to create PKIs

 ## More information
  - [*How to (Quickstart)*](docs/HowTo.md)